A Pretty Penny

 ‘Alright, let me talk to Jimmy,’ said Elle, ‘I’ll call you back.’

-Elle ended the call.
-I replayed the encounter with J.B, thinking to myself how much shorter he was in person.
+Elle ended the call and I replayed the encounter with J.B.
+He was much shorter he was in person.
 His presence on screen was grand and I’d always assumed that he was a tall man.
 But having now met him I corrected my assumption and allocated him a height of five foot five.
 He also looked a lot more haggard than photos suggested.
-Deep wrinkles etched into his forehead and around his eyes.
+Deep wrinkles around his eyes and forehead.

 My phone vibrated in my hand.
 ‘Yeah?’
 I said, answering the call.